Silvio Marić: International career

-Marić made his international debut for the Croatian national team on 30 April 1997 in their 1998 FIFA World Cup qualifier against Greece and scored his first international goal in his second cap against Bosnia and Herzegovina on 6 September 1997 in this same qualifying session.
-Between 1995 and 1997, he also made several appearances for the Croatian national under-21 team.
+Marić made his international debut for the Croatia national team on 30 April 1997 in their 1998 FIFA World Cup qualifier against Greece and scored his first international goal in his second cap against Bosnia and Herzegovina on 6 September 1997 in this same qualifying session.
+Between 1995 and 1997, he also made several appearances for the Croatia national under-21 team.

 He was also a member of the Croatian squad that won the bronze medal at the 1998 FIFA World Cup finals in France and appeared in four matches at the tournament, although he only started the final group match against Argentina.
 He won a total of 19 international caps for Croatia between 1997 and 2002, but his first international goal also remained his only one.
-His last appearance for the Croatian national team came on 12 October 2002 in their second Euro 2004 qualifier, which they lost 2–0 to Bulgaria on the road.
+His last appearance for the Croatia national team came on 12 October 2002 in their second Euro 2004 qualifier, which they lost 2–0 to Bulgaria on the road.